jimfinnis/jcf12/content/teaching/CS123/examples/inheritcomp/index.md

 languages (like Go) don't allow inheritance at all.

 ## Why is it a good idea?
-Firstly, it's actually easier once you get used to it.
+Firstly, it can be easier once you get used to it.
 Building a "family tree" of classes with inheritance involves finding common properties and behaviours they all have, and this can be difficult.
 It can be tempting to try to put things into the tree which don't really belong there.

 Secondly, you get more flexible code which is easier to reuse because the links between objects are much "looser."
-A subclass will inherit all of its parent's properties when perhaps it doesn't need to.
+You often find the systems you build this way are more powerful and easier to work with.
+We'll see an example of this later on.

 ## But how does polymorphism work?
 Remember that **polymorphism** is the idea that one class (say Collection)